-A Universal Activity Number is an identification number that is assigned to each CPE activity developed and sponsored, or cosponsored, by an ACPE-accredited provider.
-This number is developed by appending to the ACPE provider identification number (e.g.0197), the cosponsor designation number (0000 for no joint provider, 9999 for all joint providers), the year of CPE activity development (e.g.,17), the sequential number of the CPE activity from among the new CPE activities developed during that year (e.g., 001), and the topic and format designators (see below).
+A Universal Activity Number is an identification number that is assigned to each CPE activity developed and provided, or joint provided, by an ACPE-accredited provider.
+This number is developed by appending to the ACPE provider identification number (e.g. 0197), the joint provider designation number (0000 for no joint provider, 9999 for all joint providers), the year of CPE activity development (e.g., 22), the sequential number of the CPE activity from among the new CPE activities developed during that year (e.g., 001), and the topic, target audience and format designators (see below).